zloirock/core-js/README.md

 Array(10)::fill(0).map((a, b) => b * b)::findIndex(it => it && !(it % 8)); // => 4
 ```

+> [!WARNING]
-> **Warning!** The bind operator is an early-stage ECMAScript proposal and usage of this syntax can be dangerous.
+> The bind operator is an early-stage ECMAScript proposal and usage of this syntax can be dangerous.

 ### Babel[⬆](#index)